codatio/codat-docs/docs/using-the-api/custom-data.md

 #### Update existing configuration

 Once you configured a custom data type, you can't change its `customDataIdentifier`.
-However, you can update the data type's content using the Configure custom data (OAS LINK) endpoint.
+However, you can update the data type's content using the [Configure custom data type](/platform-api#/operations/configure-custom-data-type) endpoint.

 #### View existing configuration

-You can view previously created configurations for a specific platform using the following endpoints:
+You can view previously created configurations for a specific platform using the following endpoint:

-* `GET /integrations​/{platformKey}/datatypes/custom/` (OAS LINK) returns **all** configured custom data types for the platform you indicate in `platformKey`.
-* `GET /integrations​/{platformKey}/datatypes/custom/{customDataIdentifier}` (OAS LINK) returns the configuration of the specified custom data type for the platform you indicate in `platformKey`.
+* [Get custom data configuration](/platform-api#/operations/get-custom-data-type-configuration) returns the configuration of the specified custom data type for the platform you indicate in `platformKey`.

-#### Delete existing configuration

-You can also delete configuration for a specific custom data you created using the following endpoint:

-* `DELETE /integrations​/{platformKey}/datatypes/custom/{customDataIdentifier}` (OAS LINK)

-You will not receive a response to this request.
-Once the configuration is deleted, you will not be able to view it using the `GET` endpoints listed above.
-You can still view the data you have previously synced for this custom data type.

 #### Test your configuration